CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description benefits from naming the specific platform (Adversus) and including an explicit 'Use when' clause, which helps with completeness and some distinctiveness.
-However, it is severely lacking in specificity — the actions described are generic placeholders that could apply to virtually any integration.
-Without concrete Adversus-specific capabilities or natural user trigger terms, Claude would struggle to confidently select this skill over other data/workflow tools.
+However, it is severely lacking in specificity — the actions described are generic enough to apply to virtually any data platform integration.
+Without concrete Adversus-specific capabilities or natural user trigger terms, Claude would struggle to confidently select this skill over other integration skills.

 Suggestions